freshairfarm/sprug-dev/docs/resources/resources.md

 ## [Rust Design Patterns :material-link-box-variant-outline:](https://rust-unofficial.github.io/patterns/)

-Rust is not a Object-Oriented language, and that presents an interesting challenge when attempting to implement traditional object-oriented design patterns.
-Rust Design Patterns helps a developer implement design patterns that they might be familiar with in other object-oriented languages, in Rust.
+To call Rust an object-oriented programming language isn't entirely accurate, and that presents an interesting challenge when attempting to implement traditional object-oriented design patterns.
+Rust Design Patterns presents design patterns that you're familiar with and how to adapt them to Rust, helping you strengthen your foundational Rust knowledge.
+With this book as your guide, it won't take long before you're comfortable enough to implement these common patterns in Rust from memory!

 ## [No Boilerplate :fontawesome-brands-youtube:](https://www.youtube.com/@NoBoilerplate)